fatimaaziz27/WANDERLUST_TRAVEL_WEBSITE/README.md

 The website provides a travel-focused interface where users can explore popular destinations, view travel packages, read customer reviews, learn about the travel service, and find booking information.

-### Why Choose Us

-Highlights the main reasons customers can choose the travel service, including planning, pricing, trust, and support.

-### Reviews

-Displays customer reviews to provide feedback and travel experiences.

-### Contact / Booking

-Provides a section where users can find booking and contact information.

-### Footer

-Contains quick navigation links, popular destinations, social links, and copyright information.

 ## How to Run

 1. Clone or download the repository.